-For details about how we invest assets in each of those options:
+For details about how we invest assets in each of these options:

-You receive units in the investment option or options that you have chosen.
+You receive units in the investment option or options that you've chosen.
 So, if you're in our Growth option, you'll get Growth units.

 The value of your units goes up and down according to the markets.
 So, your account balance may increase or decrease in line with the unit prices.
 You keep your units until you either switch investment options or withdraw super.

 With us so far?
-(If not, get in touch and we'll run you through it.)
+If not, get in touch and we'll walk you through it.

 When you switch investment options, you trade the units you have for different units.
 For instance, if you switch from our Growth option to our Tasplan OnTrack option, you swap your Growth units for Tasplan OnTrack units.
 The value of the units in each investment option varies, so you may get more or fewer units when you switch, depending on the current unit prices.